Arithmetic function

-In number theory, an arithmetic, arithmetical, or number-theoretic function is for most authors any function f(n) whose domain is the positive integers and whose range is a subset of the complex numbers.
+In number theory, an arithmetic, arithmetical, or number-theoretic function is generally any function whose domain is the set of positive integers and whose range is a subset of the complex numbers.
 Hardy & Wright include in their definition the requirement that an arithmetical function "expresses some arithmetical property of n".
+There is a larger class of number-theoretic functions that do not fit this definition, for example, the prime-counting functions.
+This article provides links to functions of both classes.

 An example of an arithmetic function is the divisor function whose value at a positive integer n is equal to the number of divisors of n.

-There is a larger class of number-theoretic functions that do not fit the above definition, for example, the prime-counting functions.
-This article provides links to functions of both classes.

 Arithmetic functions are often extremely irregular (see table), but some of them have series expansions in terms of Ramanujan's sum.